Wiredcraft/test-mobile/QR-generator.md

 ```

 At last, connect your iPhone to your Mac.
 Switch to Xcode, press `⌘R`.
 Hopefully the app will be running on your iPhone.

+### Debugging

+This repo set default build configuration as `Release` mode, and the steps above will load from pre-bundled file on the device.
+If you want to enable debugging, please check out the following steps:

+- Edit `ios/QRGenerator/AppDelegate.m`, uncomment Line 34, comment Line 42 as to load bundle from development server.
+- Open `Xcode > Product > Scheme > Edit Scheme`, set `Build Configuration` to `Debug`
+- If you want to debug on device, Edit `node_modules/react-native/Libraries/WebSocket/RCTWebSocketExecutor.m` Line 54, change `localhost` to your own IP addresss, that'll be all right.

+### Testing

+For now, this repo only contains basic test case for API `GET /seed`, you can run `npm run test-dev-api` to check it out.

+The unit testing on React Native is a bit messy, Jest from Facebook is full of bug and surprises.
+I'll try out more test framework later.